Good Living Book Club - November

 Place: The Good Food Gallery (near the Deli) small snack will be served.

-Be sure to check local bookstores and libraries for copies of these books.
+Be sure to check local bookstores and libraries for a copy of this book.
 Bookpeople of Moscow offers a 15% discount to book club members for titles featured at club meetings.
-Two of these titles are also available for purchase online in ebook and audio formats.
+This title is also available for purchase online in ebook and audio formats.

 Future Book Club dates and books: